 So when the rain came down again this time, I was gutted.

 Also, for some god forsaken reason we hadn’t put the walls up on our ‘living room’, again, so we got soaked as we footered around in the dark sorting it out.
 We should have learned our lesson by now.
 I couldn’t believe it.
 I thought we were done with the rain.
-Fucking summer in Australia.
-What the fuck?!
+Bloody summer in Australia!

 The first three days we never even left the park.
 There were so many things to fix.
 We spent the time getting our camp back in order, and whenever there was a break in the weather we hopped down to the beach.
 It was a perfect little sanctuary.